 Warranty: None.
 All parts are thoroughly checked prior to shipment.
 Due to the varying skills of the installers and the potential for abuse no warranties or guarantees are offered.
 If you have any questions call RB Racing before you beat the parts into submission with a large hammer...and never put your turbo or oil lines near a shop grinder or you will destroy your turbo instantly.

-Returns: We won't accept them.
+We won't accept them.
 These are one way custom items.
+You cancel or

 Technical after sale support